 Don’t look desperate!
 When starting your search for credit cards for bad credit, you may be tempted to apply for as many as possible in hopes of getting approved.
 Don’t do this!
 Each time you apply, a hard inquiry is put on your credit report and this inquiry negatively impacts your credit score for as long as 12 months.
 Instead of applying for several different cards, try a pre-qualification option first (which is a soft inquiry), or only apply for cards you are confident you’ll be approved for.

 Anyone who wants to rebuild or establish their credit with minimal upfront costs should consider the Capital One® Secured Mastercard®.
 There’s no annual fee, and you can put down as little as $49 to establish a $200 line of credit (depending on your creditworthiness).
 Use your card responsibly, and you could get a refund on your deposit, plus an increase in your credit line — no additional deposit needed!

 In order to qualify for the credit line increase with no additional deposit, you need to make your first five monthly payments on time.
 Capital One® lets you pick your own monthly due date so you can make payments in full and on time each month on your schedule.

 Why you'll love it

 Don’t let the security deposit deter you — the costs are minimal, there’s no annual fee, and you could receive a refund, plus a credit line increase, with responsible use.
-You can take advantage of Capital One® feature (such as personalized payments and CreditWise®), so you can take control of your credit.
+You can take advantage of Capital One® features (such as personalized payments and CreditWise®) and take control of your credit — once and for all.

 If you’re still not sure if you’ll qualify, the Indigo® Platinum Mastercard® offers a pre-qualification option to let you know the likelihood of getting approved.
 Even if they can’t match you to an Indigo® Platinum Mastercard®, they’ll offer you the chance to apply for a credit card from another bank.